fair-workflows/nanopub/blog_post.md

 > Nanopublications are a formalized and machine-readable way of communicating the smallest possible units of publishable information.

-Here is an example nanopublication (which can be found [here](http://purl.org/np/RAMzGwLotMRSQTHRCS15B6hvuYSyEupGnxZaFU3EmcItA)):
+Here is an example nanopublication of an inter-species interaction observation between a bird and an insect (it can be found on the nanopub server [here](http://purl.org/np/RAMzGwLotMRSQTHRCS15B6hvuYSyEupGnxZaFU3EmcItA)):

 ![Example nanopublication describing an observation of a bird eating an insect](species-interaction-nanopub.png)